 We also ate a whooole lot of delicious food along the way:

-It was a successful two weeks, and we can’t wait to see where the next data collection project takes us.
-It’s always an adventure, and always a great time to meet up with our team members who work remotely around the world.
+It was a successful two weeks, and we couldn’t wait to see where the next data collection project takes us.
+It’s always an adventure.

 Interested in reading more about our adventures overseas?
 Check out our speech data collection project in Rome, Italy.